Analyzing Clover Health Investments (CLOV) and The Competition

-Clover Health Investments (NASDAQ:CLOV – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it weigh in compared to its competitors?
-We will compare Clover Health Investments to similar businesses based on the strength of its dividends, institutional ownership, earnings, risk, analyst recommendations, profitability and valuation.
+Clover Health Investments (NASDAQ:CLOV – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it contrast to its rivals?
+We will compare Clover Health Investments to similar companies based on the strength of its profitability, dividends, institutional ownership, valuation, earnings, analyst recommendations and risk.

-This table compares Clover Health Investments and its competitors’ net margins, return on equity and return on assets.

-Clover Health Investments has a beta of 1.5, indicating that its share price is 50% more volatile than the S&P 500.
-Comparatively, Clover Health Investments’ competitors have a beta of 1.03, indicating that their average share price is 3% more volatile than the S&P 500.

-This is a breakdown of current recommendations and price targets for Clover Health Investments and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Clover Health Investments and its rivals, as provided by MarketBeat.com.

 |Sell Ratings